John Cena: Part-time performer (2017–2024)

-Part-time performer (2019–2024)

-He appeared at WrestleMania 35 on April 7 in his "Doctor of Thuganomics" persona and interrupted Elias' concert, performing his finisher on Elias (calling it by its original name of the F-U) after insulting him.
-On the July 22 episode of Raw titled Raw Reunion, he engaged in a rap battle with The Usos.

-Cena returned to WWE again on the February 28, 2020 episode of SmackDown, seemingly announcing his retirement before he was confronted by "The Fiend" Bray Wyatt, who challenged him to a match at WrestleMania 36, which Cena accepted.
+Cena returned to WWE again on the February 28, 2020 episode of SmackDown, seemingly announcing his retirement before he was confronted by "the Fiend" Bray Wyatt, who challenged him to a match at WrestleMania 36, which Cena accepted.
 On Night 2 of WrestleMania on April 5, rather than a traditional wrestling match, the two fought in a surreal cinematic-style match called a Firefly Fun House match, showcasing moments from Cena's and Wyatt's history.
 Wyatt ultimately defeated Cena, after which his motionless body vanished from the middle of the ring.
 Due to the COVID-19 pandemic, Cena was unable to appear at WrestleMania 37, marking the first time he missed a WrestleMania in nearly 20 years, as he had wrestled or appeared at the event every year since his first appearance in 2003.
-At the time, Cena was in Canada filming the HBO Max series Peacemaker and couldn't travel to Tampa, Florida for WrestleMania 37 without facing a two-week quarantine, which would have shut down production on the series.
+At the time, Cena was in Canada filming the HBO Max series Peacemaker and could not travel to Tampa, Florida, for WrestleMania 37 without facing a two-week quarantine, which would have shut down production on the series.
 He made his return to WWE programming at Money in the Bank on July 18, 2021, confronting Roman Reigns after the latter retained his Universal Championship against Edge in the main event.
-After initially being scheduled to face Finn Bálor for the title, Cena hijacked a contract signing on the July 30 episode of SmackDown so he would challenge Reigns at SummerSlam on August 21, where Cena failed to win the title.
+After initially being scheduled to face Finn Bálor for the title, Cena hijacked a contract signing on the July 30 episode of SmackDown so he could challenge Reigns at SummerSlam on August 21, where Cena failed to win the title.